mesqueeb/vuex-easy-firestore/docs/query-data.md

 Fetching the document(s) once is when you want to retrieve the document(s) once, when your application or a page is opened, but do not require to have the data to be live updated when the server data changes.

-Both with _realtime updates_ and with _fetching docs_ you can use `where`/`orderBy` filters to specify which docs you want to retrieve.
+Both with _realtime updates_ and with _fetching docs_ you can use `where` filters to specify which docs you want to retrieve (just like Firestore).
 In some modules you might initially open a channel for _realtime updates_ with a certain `where` filter, and later when the user requests other docs do an additional `fetch` with another `where` filter.

 ## Realtime updates: openDBChannel